Saturday 15/08/2026, 22:14

 Add Kritica to your favourite sources.

 In parallel, on June 3rd, Israel released A report by the Israeli Ministry for Diaspora Affairs which accuses four Spanish NGOs of diverting funds to Palestinian organisations.
-Among these is En route to Gaza, the Spanish delegation of the Freedom Flotilla Coalition.
+Among these is , the Spanish delegation of the Freedom Flotilla Coalition.
 The Israeli report indicates over 40 organisations operating in the UK, France, Spain and the Netherlands, which would have raised funds through platforms Crowdfunding, bank transfers and various payment and cryptocurrency applications, masking it all as humanitarian aid and charitable donations.

 The two documents – a US OFAC statement on the one hand, and an Israeli report on the other – refer to the same structures (Popular Front for the Liberation of Palestine/Samidoun, Popular Conference for Palestinians Abroad, Flotilla) but they do not merely overlap, they complement each other: the difference being that while the US targets individual figures, Israel targets organisations.
 Both cite the Flotilla as a point of convergence, both physical and symbolic: the knot that holds together the networks they want to strike.